Growth Metrics

 Full House Resorts (FLL) Long-Term Debt Repayments (2016 - 2025)

-Full House Resorts' Long-Term Debt Repayments history spans 10 years, with the latest figure at $5.0 million for Q3 2025.
+Full House Resorts (FLL) has disclosed Long-Term Debt Repayments for 10 consecutive years, with $5.0 million as the latest value for Q3 2025.

-• Long-Term Debt Repayments for Q3 2025 was $5.0 million at Full House Resorts, roughly flat from $5.0 million in the prior quarter.
+• Long-Term Debt Repayments hit $5.0 million in Q3 2025 for Full House Resorts, roughly flat from $5.0 million in the prior quarter.